 Tarlov cysts may be drained and shunted to relieve pressure and pain, but relief is often only temporary and fluid build-up in the cysts will recur.
 Corticosteroid injections may also temporarily relieve pain.
 Other drugs may be prescribed to treat chronic pain and depression.
 Injecting the cysts with fibrin glue (a combination of naturally occurring substances based on the clotting factor in blood) may provide temporary relief of pain.
-Some scientists believe the herpes simplex virus, which thrives in an alkaline environment, can cause Tarlov cysts to become symptomatic.
-Making the body less alkaline, through diet or supplements, may lessen symptoms.
+Some individuals report that changes in their diet and/or the addition of nutritional supplements to alter the alkalinity/acidity balance in the body may have helped with symptoms; however, there have been no scientific studies in individuals with Tarlov cysts to prove any benefit with dietary changes or dietary supplements.
 Microsurgical removal of the cyst may be an option in select individuals who do not respond to conservative treatments and who continue to experience pain or progressive neurological damage.

 In some instances Tarlov cysts can cause nerve pain and other pain, weakness, or nerve root compression.
 Acute and chronic pain may require changes in lifestyle.
 If left untreated, nerve root compression can cause permanent neurological damage.